 Our heart is the engine that powers your circulatory system.
 It works ceaselessly on your behalf to move your blood to your muscles, organs and all the other parts of your body that require constant energy and oxygen.
 The force created by the movement of blood throughout your body is known as blood pressure.
 The moment after your heart beats, your blood pressure goes up.
 When your heart is relaxed, your blood pressure falls.
 That's why you get two different numbers each time you take a blood pressure measurement.

-Most people that Blood Pressure Monitor their blood pressure at home are concerned about hypertension, or high blood pressure.
-Hypertension doesn’t have any serious immediate effects, but it can definitely damage you over a long period of time.
+Most people that Blood Pressure Monitor their blood pressure at home are concerned about hypertension or high blood pressure.
+Hypertension doesn’t have any immediate severe effects, but it can damage you over a long period.

-According to the expert, half of people that do nothing about their high blood pressure die of ischemic heart disease and another third end up dying from strokes.
+According to the expert, half of the people who do nothing about their high blood pressure die of ischemic heart disease, and another third dies from strokes.
 There are many different causes of high blood pressure, ranging from obesity to family history.
 Fortunately, there are also many ways to control high blood pressure once you’ve identified the problem.

 One way to protect yourself against the dangers of hypertension is to get in the habit of monitoring your blood pressure at home.
 All kinds of blood pressure monitors are available via the internet, ranging from digital smart blood pressure monitors to easy to use devices that can measure your blood pressure at your wrist and more.

 Here are the best blood pressure monitors you can buy:

 Home Use Life Source Blood Pressure Monitor Easy-to-read XL color display with large clear numbers makes it an ideal choice for the elderly with poor eyesight.